cs411-alawini/sp25-cs411-team010-AuroraAura/doc/stage2_conceptual_database_design.md

 # Assumptions for Database Design

-Below are the key assumptions and reasoning behind each entity and relationship in our schema.

----

 ## 1. Brand Market Data
 - **Purpose:** This table stores historical transactions or pricing data related to each watch brand.
 - **Why an Entity (vs. Attribute?):**